 So what are you waiting for?
 Make a new year's resolution to help someone who is lonely in 2018 and 2019.

-About the organisations we're working with
+About the organisations we worked with

 Cruse Bereavement Care is the largest national charity for bereaved people in England, Wales and Northern Ireland.
 Cruse offers support, advice and information to children, young people and adults when someone dies and works to enhance societies care of bereaved people.
 Cruse offers face-to-face, telephone and website support.
 It has a free National Helpline (0808 808 1677) local services and a website specifically for children and young people called Hope Again.
 Its services are provided by trained volunteers and are confidential and free.